chriswakeley/test-blog/course.md

       </div>
       <div>
         <h3>Clarity and calm</h3>
-        <p>Know what matters next and move through the day with less noise.</p>
+  <p>Know what matters next and move through your day with less noise.</p>
       </div>
     </div>
   </div>